mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 - My uncle works at Google, he'll get me in
 - I already have interviews, I can stop applying now
 - You NEED to put your GPA, no matter how low it is
+- It's already [month], it's too late
+- Internships aren't that useful
+- Interns get paid minimum wage/unpaid
+- Interns just do coffeeboy tasks

 # Key Takeaways

 If you've skipped everything, I guess here's a quick tl;dr of the main points

+- Get started early
+- Do projects
 - Apply early
-- Get started early
 - Apply everywhere
-- No experience is useless experience
+- No experience is useless experience, no knowledge is useless knowledge
 - Stay determined!

 # Final Thoughts

 Remember, landing an internship is tough.
 As of writing this, I've sent out 300+ applications and haven't even secured an offer yet.
 Sure, internships have tons of benefits, but it's not the end of the world of you don't land one.
 I know tons of people who didn't land internships in school and they're doing great now.
 Don't get discouraged and keep moving forward!
 Throughout the application process, even if you get rejected hundreds of times, you're still becoming an even stronger applicant.
 You'll develop a valuable skillset on navigating the application process that will be utilized again and again and no one can ever take that from you.

+- will go over fte search if interested

 # Appendix